Improves memory and attention

 1 - Two cards for each vegetable, one for the image, and one for the word.

-2 - Two boxes or paper bags to put the cards.
+2 - Two containers to put the cards.

 One box holds the images of vegetables, folded in half, image inside.